rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 >    aws)
 > 3. The plugin could also have the hostname in front which is where the plugin
 >    is located.
 If omitted, it defaults to `registry.terraform.io`.

+### Configuraiton Directory

+We can have multiple .tf files in a directory.
+Also, there could be multiple configuration blocks created within a single configuration file with multiple providers.
+A common naming conventions for such a configuration file is to call it `main.tf`.